Location- and scale-free procedures for distinguishing between distribution tail models: Asymptotic results

-Nevertheless, judging by our observations, some regularities in the behavior of test statistics can be distinguished.
-As a rule, the test for hypothesis about distribution tail can be represented as follows where $S(k)$ is a statistic built by the $k$ largest order statistics of a sample, and $u$ is some constant independent of $k.$ For instance, all the tests considered in this article can be written in such a way.
-Moreover, if is often possible to ensure that the limit distribution of $S(k)$ does not depend on $k$ under null hypothesis (or for some ``boundary'' distributions, like in this article, see Theorems \ref{T1} and \ref{T3}), where $k$ is an intermediate sequence, i.e. it satisfies \eqref{kn}.
-Let us consider just such a case.
-Then the three most common types of $S(k)$ behavior are possible as $k$ increases, and the type of this behavior does not change on different samples from the same distribution.
-Below we provide recommendations for testing the null hypothesis for these three types of $S(k)$ behavior: \begin{enumerate} \item $S(k)$ has a well expressed increasing trend, and its values get larger than $u$ almost immediately.
-In this case, $H_0$ should be rejected. \item $S(k)$ has a well expressed decreasing trend, and its values get smaller than $u$ almost immediately.
-In this case, $H_0$ should not be rejected. \item The values of $S(k)$ oscillate around $u$ for some interval of small values of $k.$ As a rule, there is no stability of the $S(k)$ values in this case.
-For this type of behavior the following method may be proposed: if the proportion of the $S(k)$ values on this interval, exceeding the $u$ level, is greater than the significance level, then $H_0$ should be rejected. \end{enumerate}
+Nevertheless, judging by our observations, some regularities can be distinguished.
+As a rule, a test for a hypothesis about the distribution tail (or a model selection procedure in our case) can be represented as where the statistic $S(k)$ is built from the $k$ largest order statistics of a sample, and $u$ is a constant independent of $k.$ For instance, all the procedures considered in this article can be represented in such a way.
+Moreover, it is often possible to ensure that the limit distribution of $S(k)$ does not depend on $k$ under the null hypothesis (or for some ``boundary'' distributions, like in this article, see Theorems \ref{T1} and \ref{T3}), where $k$ is an intermediate sequence, i.e., it satisfies \eqref{kn}.
+Let us consider such a case.
+Then three types of $S(k)$ behavior are most common as $k$ increases, and the type of this behavior does not change on different samples from the same distribution.
+Below we provide recommendations for testing the null hypothesis (or selecting the distribution tail model) for these three types of behavior: \begin{enumerate} \item $S(k)$ has a well expressed increasing trend, and its values exceed $u$ almost immediately.
+In this case, $H_0$ should be rejected (the class $A_1$ should be selected); \item $S(k)$ has a well expressed decreasing trend, and its values become smaller than $u$ almost immediately.
+In this case, $H_0$ should not be rejected (the class $A_0$ should be selected); \item the values of $S(k)$ oscillate around $u$ for some interval of small values of $k.$ As a rule, there is no stability of the $S(k)$ values in this case.
+If there is no stable interval of these values below or above level $u,$ then no decision is possible. \end{enumerate}

 Of course, these recommendations are empirical, and the problem of selection of $k$ while testing hypotheses about distribution tails deserves a separate study.
-Possible solutions to this problem may be, for instance, the use of multiple hypothesis testing or sequential analysis.
+Possible solutions to this problem may be the use of multiple hypothesis testing or sequential analysis.